-- Specific E-Safety lessons which follow the the Project EVOLVE toolkit which is based on UKCIS framework "Education for a Connected World" (EFACW) - Assemblies and whole-school activities such as Safer Internet Day. - Reactive sessions and workshops when opportunities/risks arise. - Use of age appropriate internet tools to support learning. - Reminders of personal accountability through an end-user Acceptable Use Policy (AUP) which is displayed when logging on to a laptop. - Clearly visible methods of reporting inappropriate content/behaviour for in and out of school.
+- Specific E-Safety lessons which follow the Thinkuknow programme from CEOP Education from the National Crime Agency and Jigsaw. - Assemblies and whole-school activities such as Safer Internet Day. - Reactive sessions and workshops when opportunities/risks arise. - Use of age-appropriate internet tools to support learning. - Reminders of personal accountability through an end-user Acceptable Use Policy (AUP) which is displayed when logging on to a laptop. - Clearly visible methods of reporting inappropriate content/behaviour for in and out of school using CPOMs.